g-leech/argmin-gravitas/_posts/2018-03-01-Russell's-anti-scepticism.markdown

 <br>

-There's this [funny thing](https://en.wikipedia.org/wiki/Principle_of_charity) [philosophers do](https://en.wikipedia.org/wiki/Rational_reconstruction) where they write about old philosophers, but apply wildly anachronistic ideas to them, in an attempt to fix their arguments for them.
-The following was my (decade-old) attempt at this.
+Philosophers do this [funny thing](https://en.wikipedia.org/wiki/Principle_of_charity) where they write about old philosophers, but [apply wildly anachronistic or counterfactual ideas](https://en.wikipedia.org/wiki/Rational_reconstruction) to them, in an attempt to fix their arguments for them.
+The following was my attempt at this sport, as an immature young man infatuated with philosophical method.

 <br>